omegaml/minibatch/README.rst

             stream.append({'date': datetime.datetime.now().isoformat()})
             sleep(.5)

-   support for Kafka as a source
+   Currently there is support for Kafka and MQTT sources.
+However arbitrary other sources can be added.

    .. code::